DreymaR/BigBagKbdTrixPKL/README.md

 "I don't want your layouts but I still want EPKL"
 -------------------------------------------------
 You may want to use some of EPKL's functionality without opting for one of the available layouts.
 That's possible too.
 - You may of course make your own layout or layout variant.
-There's a guide to that in the [Layouts folder][PklLay] README.
+See [below](https://github.com/DreymaR/BigBagKbdTrixPKL#layout-variants--key-mappings) for more info.
 - But you may also run EPKL with your installed OS layout, to just get Extend and/or Compose.
 Or to map just a few keys.
 - To do that, use the System layout.
 It's designed to pass through the OS layout so whatever you have there will work with EPKL.
 - For now, any dead keys on an OS layout will unfortunately not work as they should with the EPKL System layout.
 You could eD map them...?